MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     > [!NOTE]
     > **SimpleMathComponent.dll**, the implementation assembly for the component, is architecture-specific.
 If you're building for other platforms (for example, x86 or ARM64), then you must first build **SimpleMathComponent** for the desired platforms, and add targets for the appropriate [RID-relative folder](/nuget/create-packages/supporting-multiple-target-frameworks#architecture-specific-folders).
 The projection assembly **SimpleMathProjection.dll** and the component **SimpleMathComponent.winmd** are both architecture-neutral.

+4. Save and close the files you just edited.

 ## Build the solution to generate the projection and NuGet package

 Before building the solution, make sure to check the **Configuration Manager** settings in Visual Studio, under **Build** > **Configuration Manager**.
 For this walkthrough, set the **Configuration** to **Debug** and **Platform** to **x64**, for both projects and the solution.

 At this point you can now build the solution.
 Right-click on your solution node and select **Build Solution**.
 This will first build the **SimpleMathComponent** project, and then the **SimpleMathProjection** project.
 The component WinMD and implementation assembly (**SimpleMathComponent.winmd** and **SimpleMathComponent.dll**), the projection source files, and the projection assembly (**SimpleMathProjection.dll**), will all be generated under the **_build** output directory.
 You'll also be able to see the the generated NuGet package, **SimpleMathComponent0.1.0-prerelease.nupkg**, under the **\SimpleMathProjection\nuget** folder.

-You might need to close and reopen the solution for the `.nupkg` to appear in Visual Studio as illustrated.
+You might need to close and reopen the solution for the `.nupkg` to appear in Visual Studio as illustrated (or just select and then deselect **Show All Files**).

 ![Solution Explorer showing projection generation](images/projection-generated-files.png)

 ## Reference the NuGet package in a C# .NET 5 console application

-To consume **SimpleMathComponent** from a .NET 5 project, you can simply add to the .NET 5 project a reference to the **SimpleMathComponent0.1.0-prerelease.nupkg** NuGet package that we created in the previous section.
+To consume **SimpleMathComponent** from a .NET 5 project, you can simply add to a new .NET 5 project a reference to the **SimpleMathComponent0.1.0-prerelease.nupkg** NuGet package that we created in the previous section.
 The following steps demonstrate how to do that by creating a simple Console app in a separate solution.

 1. Use the steps below to create a new solution containing a C# **Console Application** project (creating this project in a new solution allows you to restore the **SimpleMathComponent** NuGet package independently).

     > [!IMPORTANT]
-    > We'll be creating this new **Console Application** project inside the `Net5ProjectionSample` folder, which you'll find in your downloaded or clone of the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample).
+    > We'll be creating this new **Console Application** project inside the `\CsWinRT\src\Samples\Net5ProjectionSample` folder, which you'll find in your downloaded or clone of the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample).

     1. In a new instance of Visual Studio, select **File** > **New** > **Project**.
     2. In the **Create a new project** dialog box, search for the **Console Application** project template.
 Choose the C# project template that's called simply **Console Application** (with no prefixes nor suffixes), and click **Next**.
-    3. Name the new project **SampleConsoleApp**, set its location to wherever the `Net5ProjectionSample` folder is on your file system, and click **Next**.
+    3. Name the new project **SampleConsoleApp**, set its location to the same `\CsWinRT\src\Samples\Net5ProjectionSample` folder that the **SimpleMathComponent** and **SimpleMathProjection** folders are in, and click **Next**.
     4. On the **Additional information** page, select **.NET 5.0 (Current)**, and then choose **Create**.

-2. In **Solution Explorer**, double-click the **SampleConsoleApp** node to open the **SampleConsoleApp.csproj** project file, and update the `TargetFramework` and `Platform` properties as shown in the following example.
+2. In **Solution Explorer**, double-click the **SampleConsoleApp** node to open the **SampleConsoleApp.csproj** project file, and edit the `TargetFramework` and `Platform` properties so that they look as shown in the following listing.

     ```xml
     <PropertyGroup>